What kind of movies are your favorite?

 This movie is one of the greatest horror movies of all time.

-It is the timing of the movie because it was 1968, right after the church of satan was founded and the movie’s big part of the plot is based on those worshiping satan.
+The timing of the movie was perfect 1968, right after the church of satan was founded and the movie’s big part of the plot is based on those worshiping satan.

-It was culturally and politically so relevant to the time period.
-It also shows how morality was on the decline in the U.S at that time.
+It was culturally and politically so relevant to the time period that shows how morality was on the decline in the U.S at that time.

 This movie is excellent not because it represents the time period both culturally and politically well, it is a great horror/thriller movie because it slowly creeps in on you even long after you watched the movie.
 It is one of those things that define a good horror movie when you can’t get over it after you watched the movie.